 To succeed, great terminal designs with intuitive wayfinding, efficient check-in and baggage handling processes, rapid security verifications, clean and sufficient restrooms, good retail stores and restaurants are expected.
 One of the low hanging fruits of BIM’s benefits for airports is enhanced visualization within the 3D environment, such as virtual/augmented reality.
 This immersive experience in a future environment accelerates fosters new ideas and acceleratse decision-making on the part of the airport operators.
 The focus should be on the effectiveness of the operations while creating a comfortable environment in which the passengers actually enjoy their airport experience.

 Few airports in North America and Europe are built from scratch.
 The construction scope is most likely to be renovations or expansions of an existing facility—or both.
 The operational planning associated with construction should have as few impacts or no impacts on regular operations.
 A rigorous model coordination process during the design and pre-construction phases will lower the risks for design/constructability errors and reworks.
 4D simulations performed at the right time can also have tremendous benefits and prevent potential design or planning errors.

-Budgeting is a focus for airports in this regard; they are no different from any other business.
+Budgeting is a focus for airports in this regard; they are no different from any other businesses.
 Therefore, modeling should be leveraged for quantification .
-Capital Investments are usually massive at airports and accuracy in budgeting and cost control is essential to their success.
-Spending should be done right because they can have direct impacts on OPEX.
-Which brings us back to the benefits of visualization.
+Capital investments (CAPEX) are usually massive at airports and accuracy in budgeting and cost control is essential to keeping spending in check.
+Investments should be done right because they can have direct consequences on long-term operational expenditures (OPEX).